bcdennis/paper/README.md

    - gather and bin the existing texts, diagrams and/or figures into the four sub-topics.
 Prune any text that doesn't fit explicitly into one of those four subtopics.
   - review, refine existing drafts
   - complete anything that's missing.
 - My progression would then be Results, then Discussion.
+Everything you have in hand or have already thought through.
+- I'd take a breather with the Conclusion.
+You've got that just about done, then circle back to the Introduction.
+Which for me, would be a slog.
+Having everything else done would keep me motivated to knock out the last part.
+- Lastly, I would have it proofread, edited, and formatted.
+I'd probably spend a few $$ and get this done by someone on Upwork.

 Use a prompt like this with your existing text to help you:
 > Take this existing text and organize into the four subtopics of the Methodology section.
-Identify things that do not belong
+Identify things that do not belong.
 Scroll down a bit, and you can see an example from your draft:  [https://chat.openai.com/share/6ba11db0-45e1-4d33-a5f6-5de6841ae946]

 The important part is having your whole outline in context, and I would also have your title and abstract somewhere near the beginning of your context window.

+This is absolutely achievable.
+And given that you said you have a year's worth of dev-ops tasks, I wouldn't prioritize "OT" over this work.
+That suggests to me a bunch of non-crisis, regular work without any blockers or show-stoppers that need to be resolved and subsequently superceding your Ph.D. work.

 ## Title